 What you'll keep and lose when setting up your iPhone as new

-Thankfully, whether you're doing so because you have too many apps, you want to reconfigure your new iPhone or iPad, you won't lose too much information thanks to your iCloud account's syncing features — that is, assuming you've turned them on for your old iPhone before attempting to set up your new one.
+Thankfully, whether you're doing so because you have too many apps or you want to reconfigure your new iPhone or iPad, you won't lose too much information thanks to your iCloud account's syncing features.
+That is, assuming you've turned them on for your old iPhone before attempting to set up your new one.

 - Photos (either the last 1000 or, if you have iCloud Photo Library enabled, your entire library)

 - iCloud email (other accounts you'll have to manually re-add in the Settings app)